Enhancement of quantum annealing via n-local catalysts: Using A catalyst to avoid phase transitions

 In Fig.~\ref{fig:n-local} we illustrate the concept of $n-$local catalysts.

-Introducing additional quantum entanglement between $n$ sites during the anneal, this catalyst effectively `smoothens' the potential landscape, offering a geometry-independent pathway to accelerate adiabatic quantum computing.
-In what follows, we shall show that this catalyst is very effective for the MWIS problem defined in Eq.~\eqref{eq:isingMWIS}.
+\rgg{Introducing additional quantum entanglement between $n$ sites during the anneal, this catalyst effectively smooths the potential landscape in a way that is broadly applicable across different random graph structures, thereby providing a more structure-agnostic approach to accelerate adiabatic quantum computing.} In what follows, we shall show that this catalyst is very effective for the MWIS problem defined in Eq.~\eqref{eq:isingMWIS}.
 In fact, we shall deduce that its performance varies based on the sites which the catalyst connects.
 In some problem instances, correctly arranging even the $2$-local catalysts can eliminate the transition altogether, thus achieving exponential improvement in gap scaling.
-Note that we shall only consider optimization arrangements of couplings in this work and not the strength of the catalyst for a simplified analysis.
+Note that we shall only consider optimization of arrangements of couplings in this work and not the strength of the catalyst for a simplified analysis.
 Again, we shall first analyze the toy problem to understand the working principles.

 \paragraph{\textbf{Revisiting the toy problem:}} In the toy example of Fig.~\ref{fig:toy}, we shall now add $n-$local catalysts instead of a single product catalyst to assess potential improvements.
 There are approximately \( 2^{L \choose n} \) ways to add such catalysts due to the choices of number and placement of catalysts, which becomes intractable for \( n > 3 \) and \( L \ge 7 \) (For $n=2$ and $L=7$ we have $2 \times 10^6$ possible combinations.)
 In Fig.~\ref{fig:5siteoptimize}(a),(b) and (c), we plot the minimum energy gap during the anneal, \( \Delta _{\rm min}\), against a fixed total number $m$ of $n-$local interactions added for \( n = 2, 3, 4 \) (respectively) for $L=5$.
 The different data points exhaust all possible configurations of the $n-$site interactions.\footnote{Due to the problem geometry, some configurations are equivalent, but we do not make a distinction here.} For example, for the XX catalyst, $3$ on the x-axis denotes the scenario where we add the interactions between any three pairs of vertices, which may or may not include the edges of the problem statement.
 We plot all possible arrangements of such a catalyst for $m=3$ as different data points.
 Additionally, we also present the result for the only tractable case for $L=7$ in Fig.~\ref{fig:5siteoptimize}(d) for the $2-$local catalyst.